looeee/discoverthreejs-site/markdown/book/first-steps/physically-based-rendering.md

 {{< code file="worlds/first-steps/physically-based-rendering/src/World/World.final.js" hl_lines="3" from="1" to="7" lang="js" linenos="true" caption="_**World.js**_: imports" footer="..." >}}{{< /code >}}

 Then create a light and add it to the scene.
-Adding a light to the scene works just like {{< link path="/book/first-steps/first-scene/#add-the-mesh-to-the-scene" title="adding a mesh" >}}:
+Adding a light to the scene works just like [adding a mesh]({{< relref "/book/first-steps/first-scene#add-the-mesh-to-the-scene" >}} "adding a mesh"):

 {{< code file="worlds/first-steps/physically-based-rendering/src/World/World.final.js" hl_lines="21 23" from="13" to="26" lang="js" linenos="true" caption="_**World.js**_: create a light and add it to the scene" >}}{{< /code >}}